-J M Green’s Good Money (publication date 21 October 2015), is a worthy edition to the list of quality contemporary crime fiction on offer from home grown talent right now.
+J M Green’s Good Money, is a worthy edition to the list of quality contemporary crime fiction on offer from home grown talent right now.

-Green is currently working on the second Stella Hardy novel, Too Easy.
-I am certainly keen to see what kind of trouble Stella manages to get herself into next!
+- Read our Q&A with Jenny M Green.
+The second Stella Hardy novel, Too Easy will be released on 14 August 2017.
+I am very keen to see what kind of trouble Stella manages to get herself into next!

 BOOK RATING: The Story 4 / 5 ; The Writing 4 / 5